-This Darwin Mangrove Boardwalk is a raised aluminium walkway which is accessed from the rear of the Lake Alexander car park after a walk along a marked pathway through open bush.
+This Mangrove Boardwalk is a raised aluminium walkway which is accessed from the rear of the Lake Alexander car park after a walk along a marked pathway through open bush.

 Look for the beginning of the track to the mangroves at the fence along the back of the car park, it is marked with a sign but not very obvious.